-The Role of an Artist
+The role of an artist

 What is the role of an artist?
-There is no denying that art from a given time in history or a distinct geographical location can offer us an insight into a culture that we would otherwise have no knowledge of.
+There is no denying that art from a given time in history or a distinct geographical location can offer insights into a culture that we would otherwise have no knowledge of.
 But sometimes art tells us more about the artist than the society and culture that surrounds them.
 At times, art feels like it reflects the very core of humanity.
 Other times it is purely aesthetic, a luxury, a rare indulgence.
 Art can portray the rich complex beauty of the natural world, it can also make bold, ugly, raw statements that are unsettling, challenging and far from beautiful.

 With all of these vastly different sparks of inspiration, what is the role of an artist?
 Is the role of an artist who seeks beauty and an aesthetic end result any different than that of one who looks to make a statement of political or intellectual value?